 The proposed institute would follow in many respects the successful International Rice Research Institute model.
 It would emphasize an interdisciplinary approach by highly qualified career scientists employing advanced research facilities.
 It would help develop trained people at locations within the region in which the scientists expect to work.
 The institute would have as a major goal the training of scientists and the development of technology to serve in building strong national programs and institutions.
-Cooperative arrangements with other centers for research, treining, and extension would be developed throughout a large region.
+Cooperative arrangements with other centers for research, training, and extension would be developed throughout a large region.
 International exchanges and communications among scientists from the several related fields and nations would be encouraged.
-Were such a certer located in Colombia, it would add an important link to the chain of international institutes concentrating on tropical and semitrapical agriculture, which now includes the International Rice Research Institute in the Philippines and the International Maize and Wreat Improvement Center in Mexico.
+Were such a center located in Colombia, it would add an important link to the chain of international institutes concentrating on tropical and semitropical agriculture, which now includes the International Rice Research Institute in the Philippines and the International Maize and Wheat Improvement Center in Mexico.
 An international institute of this type in Latin America is greatly needed to train Latin American scientists and to provide the mechanism to promote cooperative work in the Latin American area on common problems.

-a single crop or enterprise.
-It would concentrate on the identification and solution of tropical crop and livestode production and distribution problems and on the training of people in a problems solving research and educational environment.
+The Latin American institute would not be concerned with a single crop or enterprise.
+It would concentrate on the identification and solution of tropical crop and livestock production and distribution problems and on the training of people in a problemsolving research and educational environment.